lqc/thinkcspy/source/functions.rst

 We've already seen the `for` loop which follows this pattern.

-In a function definition, the keyword in the header is ``def``, which is followed by the name of the function and some *parameters* enclosed in parentheses.
+So looking again at the function definition, the keyword in the header is ``def``, which is followed by the name of the function and some *parameters* enclosed in parentheses.
 The parameter list may be empty, or it may contain any number of parameters separated from one another by commas.
 In either case, the parentheses are required.
+The parameters specifies what information, if any, we have to provide in order to use the new function.

 Suppose we're working with turtles, and a common operation we need is to draw squares.
 "Draw a square* is an *abstraction*, or a mental